KOGELBERG BIOSPHERE

 HELPING ANIMALS IN DESPERATE NEED OF CARE

 After three years of planning, renovations and capacity building, we have launched the Western Cape’s first permitted wildlife rehabilitation centre.
 The Kogelberg Biosphere Wildlife Rescue & Training Centre received its permits to operate in December 2024.
 Now we’re taking in injured animals in need of critical care, helping them recover, in order to release these animals back into the wild.
-The centre is particularly important as a sanctuary for blue cranes, our national bird.
+The centre is particularly important as a rescue centre for blue cranes, our national bird.

 Become a Kogelberg Biosphere member